2022 DIY Travel Guide to Balabac Palawan

 Visit the Pink Island of Camiaran

 If you haven’t seen any pink sand beaches ever, the Pink beach of Camiaran will make you rethink the color pink in sand beaches.
 The small island has one of the finest pink sand beaches in the Philippines and is also well-known for its beautiful coral gardens, making it a nesting place for sea turtles.

 If you’re one for some adventure and beautiful views underwater, the Nasubata Reef and Sicsican Island are two places you can go snorkeling and enjoy its rich marine life.

 Of course, you can also do it DIY style where you decide where you want to go and which places you want to visit.
-The most expensive part of going to Balabac is the island hopping where you’d need to spend at least 8000php for two days.
-On the other hand, you don’t have to spend that much if you’ll just visit nearby islands like Sicsican, Punta Sebaring, and Candaraman – which only costs for about 2000php.
+The most expensive part of going to Balabac is the island hopping, where you’d need to spend at least 8000php for two days.
+On the other hand, you don’t have to pay that much if you’ll just visit nearby islands like Sicsican, Punta Sebaring, and Candaraman – which only costs about 2000php.

 Sample Balabac Travel Itinerary and Trip Budget